QubitPi/leadership-blogs/src/content/posts/inspire-action/index.md

 > Source: [Golden Circle for Organizations](https://simonsinek.com/product/golden-circle-for-organizations/),
 > [_Start with WHY_](https://simonsinek.com/books/start-with-why/)

+Unlike manipulations which manipulates in _HOW_ and _WHAT_ level, inspiration comes from the _WHY_ level.
+When we are inspired, the decisions we make have more to do with who we are and less to do with the companies or the products we're buying.

 ### Golden Circle (Part 2)

 #### It's What You Can't See That Matters